sirhodes/unit-vs-functional-vs-integration/README.md

 That takes a bit of juggling.
 Luckily, there are some great open source projects that make it fairly easy.

 My favorite is [Nightwatch.js](http://nightwatchjs.org/).
-Here's what a simple Nightwatch functional test suite looks like:
+Here's what a simple Nightwatch functional test suite looks like this example from the Nightwatch docs:

 ```js
 module.exports = {